ENJ1/aok/README.md

 - Asus C100PA

 ## A Note On Possibly Compatible Chromebooks
 Will AOK work on other Chromebooks?
-Maybe.
-AOK uses vmlinuz.kpart supplied by the Arch rootfs.
-This kernel is guarenteed to work on RK3288 devices (C201PA and C100PA) but probably won't on other devices.
-How do I get it to work: Build the ChromeOS kernel from Googlesource and flash it to USB (or you could modify the "aokx" script and make a PR.... maybe? please? pretty please?)
-Anyway, I will eventually get the script to build ChromeOS kernel but for now you're stuck with whatever Arch gives you.
+No (not in its current state) and you probably shouldn't try.
+The vmlinuz.kpart AOK uses is given by Arch for the C100PA.
+This kernel defnitely works on C201 and C100PA as they are the exact same model: just one has a touchscreen and 360-degree hinge.
+The Linux kernel uses something called a Device Tree.
+This is just a file that tells the Kernel about all of the hardware in the SOC.
+The device-tree may contain for example, where the GPU is located (hardware address) or how much power certain components one the motherboard should be given.
+If you use this file on a different motherboard, it may fry certain components and ruin your system.
+To get around this, you can compile the ChromeOS kernel from Googlesource and make the correct kernel for your system.
+You can then flash it to the USB drive.
+I will eventually add a script that allows you to build for your device, but that will come later.
+Join the Discord for support.

 ## Minimum Requirements
 - A Compatible Chromebook